 Research and Publications

-This infographic shows the basic facts about where states stand on Medicaid expansion in 2015, along with brief analysis of states to watch.
+This infographic shows the basic facts about where states stand on Medicaid expansion in 2016.

 From The Blog

 It’s been only two months since the Louisiana Medicaid expansion—dubbed Healthy Louisiana—went into effect, and already Louisianans are reaping the benefits.